stryker-mutator/stryker-mutator.github.io/blog/2022-05-04-announcing-stryker-6-expeditious-superior-mutations.md

 <!-- truncate -->

-Update your Stryker dependencies to get started using the beta.
+To update to the latest version of StrykerJS, install `@latest` as follows:

 ```shell
 npm install --save-dev @stryker-mutator/core@latest